 The Fall course develops the now annual issue to be launched each Spring.
 In learning to distribute and promote the current issue, solicit good submissions, and then edit, publish, market, and advertise a new issue, students develop critical skills that translate to multiple majors, a variety of career paths, and strong resumes.
 Our multi-modal journal extension online furthermore adds to the digital literacy and rhetorical knowledge necessary to publish Creative Nonfiction in print.
 Students can see our website at http://journal2020.wordpress.com/ and may reach current student Staff and Faculty Advisors through our email at email@example.com and through our Facebook page.

 A minute-and-a-half promotional video for the course (starring John-Michael Rivera, Christy Macdonald, Ginger Knowlton, and Eric Burger) is here.

-- WRITER'S WORKSHOP: PEDAGOGY & PRACTICE OF THE WRITING CENTER, Eric Klinger
+- WRITER'S WORKSHOP: PEDAGOGY & PRACTICE OF THE WRITING CENTER, Eric Klinger, MA

-Students who successfully complete this course will be eligible for placement as paid peer writing tutors on the CU campus.
+This class fulfills a writing elective and is open to undergraduates interested in learning to tutor writing and improve their own writing skills.
+Students who successfully complete this course will be eligible to apply for paid positions as peer writing tutors on the CU-Boulder campus.